Maximum Age For A Mortgage

 What is the maximum age for a mortgage?

-The lowest age limit for mortgage lenders tends to be up to 70 or 75-years-old, which refers to the age at which the loan should be settled in full.
-Some lenders might also stipulate an age limit at the point of application, such as Kensington Mortgages, which states that borrowers can’t be over 55-years-old at the application stage, and for professional mortgages this age reduces to 40.
+Some lenders might also stipulate an age limit at the point of application, such as Kensington Mortgages, which states that borrowers can’t be over 55 years old at the application stage, and for professional mortgages, this age reduces to 40.

-Most lenders hover somewhere between 70 and 90 for their upper age limits, however, and those who don’t have limits often require a higher LTV, as we’ve already detailed earlier.
+Most lenders have upper age limits between 70 and 90, however, and those without limits often require a higher loan-to-value ratio (LTV), as we’ve already detailed.

-Each lender has its own benchmark for lending age limits, so it’s impossible to give a single definitive maximum.
-It’s worth noting though that there is greater flexibility when it comes to this area of eligibility than there used to be, with most providers offering some kind of leniency when considering lending into retirement age.
+Each lender has its own benchmark for lending age limits, so giving a single definitive maximum is impossible.
+However, it’s worth noting that there is greater flexibility in this area of eligibility than there used to be, with most providers offering some leniency when considering lending past retirement age.

 Of course, securing a mortgage is not just about how old you’ll be at the end of the term.
-There are many other stringent conditions that come into play with eligibility, such as affordability and your credit history too.
+Many other stringent conditions come into play with eligibility, such as affordability and your credit history.

 Can you get a mortgage at 80 years of age?

 Yes, it’s possible.
 Many niche lenders go up to the age of 75 and it’s not uncommon for them to offer mortgages for over 80s and beyond.
-Mainstream lenders tend to be slightly more conservative in their age limits, with some generally setting a limit of about 70 or typical retirement age, but there are exceptions with these too.
+Mainstream lenders tend to be slightly more conservative in their age limits, with some generally setting a limit of about 70 or a typical retirement age.
+However, there are exceptions to these too.

-There are some lenders who don’t stipulate a limit at all, instead making each decision on a case-by-case basis for those who can prove they can afford to borrow.
+Some lenders don’t stipulate a limit at all; instead, they make each decision on a case-by-case basis for those who can prove they can afford to borrow.

 Can your age affect how much you borrow?